 But they were waiting for me…!
 Oh, how did this happen?

-That I would take the stand?
-My meager offerings, my rehearsed drivelings
+That I would now take the stand, my own meager offerings,

 The auditorium echoed, in silence that night